sarbal/onboarding/README.md

 - bnbdev2.cshl.edu
 - filezone1.cshl.edu

-# Gene expression
+# Gene function prediction
 Our work centers on characterizing gene networks to understand gene function, cell identity and disease.
 We particularly focus on gene networks derived from expression data through the combination of hundreds or thousands of experiments.
-Some of the issues surrounding network analysis are discussed in this opinion [piece](https://f1000research.com/articles/1-14/v1) and [this](https://www.cell.com/trends/genetics/fulltext/S0168-9525(18)30128-8).
+Some of the issues surrounding network analysis are discussed in this opinion [piece](https://f1000research.com/articles/1-14/v1).

+## Guilt-by-association
+The guilt by association principle states that genes with similar functions will tend to possess similar properties.
+This allows previously unknown functions of a gene to be statistically inferred given some prior knowledge about other genes.

+1. *A set of candidate genes*:
+All genes in the genome or a more focused set such as those in a candidate genetic locus.

+2. *One or more target gene groups of interest*:
+Typically defined around a function, such as those from the Gene Ontology (GO).

+3. *Data with associations or similarities among the target and candidate genes*:
+These data are often represented or thought of as a network, and can include coexpression, protein interactions, genetic interactions, sequence simlarities, phylogenetic profiles, and phenotype and disease association profiles.

+4. *An algorithm*:
+This is to transfer (or infer) functional labels from the target genes to the previously unlabeled candidate genes.

+## Multifunctionality
+Gene multifunctionality is a pervasive bias in functional genomics.
+Our work has focused on evaluating how this bias impacts the generation of biologically non-specific results as well as highly fragile significances in a variety of fields.

 ## Differential expression, co-expression and differential co-expression
 The transcriptome is all the RNA molecules expressed from the genes of an organism.